vpicouet/spectro-imager-etc/README.md

 ## Variables

-The different variables used which can all be used in the x axis to analyze the impact on SNR are:
+The different variables used which can all be used in the x-axis to analyze the impact on SNR are:
 - **Source:** flux, sky, source extension, source's line width
 - **Observing strategy:** Exposure time, total acquisition time, atmospheric transmission, observed wavelength, distance to source/line center
 - **Instrument design:** collecting area, plate scale, instrument throughput, spatial resolution (at the mask and at the detector)
 - **Spectrograph design:** spectral resolution, slit width, dispersion
 - **Detector parameters:** quantum efficiency, dark current, read noise, readout time, pixel size, image loss due to cosmic ray
 - **emCCD additional parameters:** EM gain, CIC, thresholding, smearing exponential length and temperature if you check it (based on a first rough evolution of smearing and dark current with temperature, therefore changing the temperature will change smearing and dark accordingly.)
-- **Image simulator related parameters:** Full well of the detector, conversion gain and throughput FWHM to add the λ dependancy.
+- **Image simulator-related parameters:** Full well of the detector, conversion gain and throughput FWHM to add the λ dependency.